isxiaohe/LMatthewH/README.md

-Xiaohe, or matthew, a junior in Pekin University.
+Now studying in Pekin University.